LL.B (Hons), National University of Singapore

 Singapore Academy of Law

-- International Promotion of Singapore Law Committee: Appointed by Justice VK Rajah in 2008 to promote the use of Singapore law and Singapore as a venue for arbitration in cross-border disputes in Asia
+- International Promotion of Singapore Law Committee: Appointed by Justice VK Rajah to promote the use of Singapore law and Singapore as a venue for arbitration in cross-border disputes in South Asia

-- Law Reform Committee: Appointed by Justice Philip Pillai in 2010 to consider law reforms, inter alia, in the area of arbitration law
+- Law Reform Committee: Appointed by Justice Vinodh Coomaraswamy, and Judith Prakash to consider law reforms in the area of arbitration law

-- Professional Affairs Committee: Appointed by Second Solicitor-General Lionel Yee in 2012 to contribute to the Professional Values Chapter
+- Professional Affairs Committee under: Appointed by Solicitor-General Lionel Yee to contribute to the Professional Values Chapter

 Law Society of Singapore